-- Clinical is pass/fail. - In order to receive a passing grade in clinical, the student must meet all of the following criteria: - Must meet all clinical objectives in all areas of the clinical evaluation tool by the end of the semester. - o Must obtain a cumulative score of 85% or better on all required clinical learning activities. - All learning activities must be completed to pass clinical.
-Incomplete or missing work results in a clinical failure. - Clinical evaluation is based on performance in the clinical setting, the skills laboratory; skills check-off, and required written work. - Students must pass clinical as well as theory to progress to the next semester.
+- Clinical is pass/fail. - To receive a passing grade in clinical, the student must meet all of the following criteria: - o Must meet all clinical objectives in all areas of the clinical evaluation tool by the end of the semester. - Must obtain a cumulative score of 85% or better on all required clinical learning activities. - All learning activities must be completed to pass clinical.
+Incomplete or missing work results in a clinical failure. - Successful completion of Medication Competency Assessment (MCA).
+See Testing policies for more information. - Clinical evaluation is based on performance in the clinical setting, the skills laboratory, skills check-off, and required written work. - Students must pass clinical as well as theory to progress to the next semester.